A book list for coaches and leaders to develop their best selves and create great teams.

 Learn how to proactively create the narrative and framing necessary to lead a successful team or campaign.

-Emotional Intelligence Why It Can Matter More Than IQ by Daniel Goleman
+Emotional Intelligence Why It Can Matter More Than IQ (Daniel Goleman)

 Literally don’t leave home without it coaches.